oliviergoulet5/clime.github.io/README.md

 # clime.io
-Weather application to practice using JS, JQuery, and JSON.
+Weather application to practice using Boostrap, JS, JQuery, and JSON with APIs.
+This was my first solo project while learning web development.
+I'm proud of it regardless of how elementary this is.

 # What will this project do?